 4. The lower end of the upper intestine is connected to the small intestine further down.
 This is done to ensure that the digestive juices from the stomach and upper part of the intestine continue to mix with the food.

-Mini Gastric Bypass Vs traditional Gastric Bypass (RNY): How Do They Work?
+Mini Gastric Bypass vs Traditional Gastric Bypass (RNY): How Do They Work?

 The mini-gastric bypass has a lot of differences as compared to traditional gastric bypass surgery.
 However, both of these procedures work on three primary mechanisms: